 Buying a family car in Ireland is a different job from buying any other car.
-You're not just picking something you like the look of — you're choosing the thing that does the school run in the rain, swallows a buggy and a weekly shop, survives a four-hour drive to Kerry with kids in the back, and doesn't quietly drain your account every time it's taxed, insured or serviced.
+You're choosing the thing that does the school run in the rain, swallows a buggy and a weekly shop, survives a four-hour drive to Kerry with kids in the back, and doesn't quietly drain your account every time it's taxed, insured or serviced.
+This is the honest, Irish-specific guide to getting that decision right in 2026.

 What makes a good family car in Ireland in 2026?

-Five things matter more than badge or colour:
+Five things matter more than anything else:

-- Space that's usable, not just on paper — rear legroom, a boot that takes a buggy and shopping, and ISOFIX child-seat points that are easy to reach.
+| Usable space | Rear legroom, a boot that takes a buggy and shopping, ISOFIX child-seat points that are easy to reach |

-- Running costs you can predict — motor tax, insurance, fuel or charging, and servicing.
-In Ireland these vary far more than buyers expect (see the table below).
+| Predictable running costs | Motor tax, insurance, fuel or charging, servicing — in Ireland these vary far more than buyers expect (table below) |

-- Safety — a strong Euro NCAP rating and the right child-seat fittings for your family's ages.
+| Safety | A strong Euro NCAP rating and the right child-seat fittings for your family's ages |

-- Reliability — a family can't be stranded.
-Boring, proven models beat exciting, fragile ones every time.
+| Reliability | A family can't be stranded — boring, proven models beat exciting, fragile ones every time |

-- Resale — popular Irish family models hold value, so you lose less when you change again.
+| Resale | Popular Irish family models hold value, so you lose less when you change again |

 | Family type | Best body style | Typical 5-yr-old used price* | Why it fits |